Assassination of Julius Caesar: Conspiracy

-The conspiracy to assassinate Julius Caesar began with a meeting between Cassius Longinus and his brother-in-law Marcus Brutus in the evening of 22 February 44 BC, when after some discussion the two agreed that something had to be done to prevent Caesar from becoming king of the Romans.
+The conspiracy to assassinate Julius Caesar began with a meeting between Cassius Longinus and his brother-in-law Marcus Brutus in the evening of 22 February 44 BC.
+After some discussion they agreed that something had to be done to prevent Caesar from becoming king of the Romans.

 The two men then began to recruit others.
-While it took only one man to murder another, Brutus believed that for the assassination of Caesar to be considered a legitimate removal of a tyrant, done for the sake of their country, it must include a large number of Rome's leading men.
+Brutus believed that for the assassination of Caesar to be considered a legitimate removal of a tyrant, done for the sake of their country, it must include a large number of Rome's leading men.
 They attempted to strike a balance: they aimed to recruit enough men to surround Caesar and fight his supporters, but not so many that they would risk being discovered.
 They preferred friends to acquaintances and recruited neither reckless youths nor feeble elders.
 In the end, the conspirators recruited senators near the age of forty, as were they.
 The men assessed each potential recruit with innocent-sounding questions.
 The ancient sources report that in the end, around sixty to eighty conspirators joined the plot, although the latter number may be a scribal error.